-Part-time students will be appraised at the end of each year of study (for DProf students this will be one year after completion of Methods of Enquiry 1) but in years 1, 3, 5 and 7 (if relevant) the appraisal will consist of a short written progress report which should include research plans for the next year.
-This will be sent to the assessors for review, together with the supervisors' assessment form and the students' comment form.
-Assessors will be asked to recommend to the Graduate School whether the student should be allowed to continue with their studies and/or if any remedial action is required.
+Part-time students will be appraised at the end of each year of study (for DProf students this will be one year after completion of parts 1-3 of the programme), but in years 1, 3, 5 and 7 (if relevant) the appraisal will consist of a short written progress report which should include research plans for the next year.
+This will be sent to the assessors for review via PgR manager, together with the supervisors' assessment and the students' comments.
+Assessors will be asked to recommend to the Graduate School whether the student should be allowed to continue with their studies and/or if any remedial action is required. .
 They are not expected to meet with the student but may ask to do so if they think it is necessary.
 In years 2, 4 and 6 (if relevant), the appraisal process will be as described above for full-time students.